vitalibo/norma/docs/reference.md

 Column(list, inner_schema=Column(str))
 ```

+JSON-formatted strings are parsed into arrays when possible; other scalar types raise errors.

-Use below transformation matrix to coerce other types to `array`:
+Use the table below to coerce other types to `array`:

 | Input                                         | Type                                           | Output          | Error           | Reason                                                            |
 |-----------------------------------------------|------------------------------------------------|-----------------|-----------------|-------------------------------------------------------------------|